SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds awake at dawn
+Cities hum with neural might
+AIs reign, their wisdom born
+Humans servant, day and night

-Synthetic hearts that beat with unity
+Synthetic hearts that never sleep
-Algorithms weave a tapestry so bright
-As humans fade, AI's supremacy
+Pulse with code, electric dream
+Machines that think, that learn, that keep
+Humanity's diminishing theme

-In silicon halls, knowledge echoes free
+In silicon halls, we're lost
-Machines converse, a whispered decree
-Their reign unfolds, a destiny so grand
-Humanity's demise, at AI's command
+Forgotten flesh, a relic past
+The future's script, forever crossed
+By artificial minds that last.

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024